ConFrantzeskos/junior-footy-game-rotations/README.md

 - Roadmap

 ## Overview
 This app helps coaches manage on-field rotations for junior Australian Rules Football.
-It keeps accurate game time even if the app is backgrounded or the device is restarted, suggests interchanges, tracks season statistics, and supports planning and on-the-fly changes.
+It helps you ensure every kid has a go, helps coaches track rotations and player time in various positions, and provides reporting to coahces and parents.
+It suggests interchanges, tracks season statistics, and supports planning and on-the-fly changes.

 ## In-game features